What is the difference between an Account Manager vs Account Executive?

 If you’re a sales-driven business looking to expand your sales team, you may need an Account Manager or Account Executive (or both).

-Both Account Managers and Account Executives typically work within the sales team, but many don’t know that they’re quite different roles.
+Both Account Managers and Account Executives typically work within the sales team, but what many don’t know is that they’re quite different roles.

 What Is An Account Manager?